yiyualt/blog/content/posts/rec/ZARM.md

 This may be due to the difference between the number of reviews per item with the numer of reviews per user? (not verified)

+### Not good points
+- the related work is not well written, espeically the part of interaction-based text matching.

+- the analysis of auxiliary task is not well studied
+### References

 [1] A Zero Attentive Relevance Matching Network for Review Modeling in Recommendation System.
 Hansi Zeng, et al. ECIR 21.

+[2]  Neural Collaborative Filtering.
+Xiangnan He, et al. WWW'17.

+[3] Joint Deep Modeling of Users and Items Using Reviews for Recommendation.
+Lei Zheng, et al. WSDM'17.

+[4] Neural Attentional Rating Regression with Review-level Explanations.
+Chong Chen, et al. WWW'18.